Monday, 12 March 2012

 "When I get back to Vancouver I’m going to write to Phi Bang and tell her about this adventure!"
 I stated, and probably sounding as if I was making a vow.

-"I thought you came here to try to get her off your mind."
-Matthew commented.
+"I thought you came here to get her off your mind."

 I folded the note pad and returned it to my pocket.
 For a while I stared at the flames, kept throwing twigs into the fire and pondered.
 Yes, I came here to fight off depression but coming here did not mean that I was going to stop thinking about Phi Bang.
 No. I did not know whether or not she was still in Saigon or if she had returned to Tay Ninh.
 According to news reports that had leaked out, things were far different in Vietnam.